OF THE REDONDO BEACH HISTORICAL MUSEUM

 Who would have ever guessed?
 Nobody but Helen Sinsabaugh, Caesar Hernandez, Al Brown, and George Demos.

-It wasn't to many years after the war finished that I came across her book and for the first time and read it.
+It was only a couple of years after the war that my stepmother gave me her copy of Olga Greenlaw's book.
 Inside was something Greenlaw wrote that I, as a not yet 10 year old boy, never forgot.
 Recounting the fate of several pilots she wrote:

 "I wonder what happened to him --- probably a prisoner.
 But the Chinese scouts found a body in the same location or thereabouts where Black Mac bailed out when Jack Newkirk got killed --- in March.